-Across 2020/21, B.C.'s forest industry had to adjust and respond to a variety of changing global dynamics-impacting industry operations and global export destinations.
-In addition to the COVID-19 pandemic, geopolitical dynamics and resulting protectionist measures, low cost-competition and a surge in softwood lumber demand alongside constricted supply all influenced global wood product demand.
-The forest sector played a critical role in supporting B.C.'s economy recovery with forest product exports totalling \$11.9 billion in 2020, representing 28.5 per cent of B.C.'s total commodity exports.
+Across 2021/22, B.C.'s forest industry experienced an unprecedented shift in supply and demand dynamics-impacting industry operations and global export destinations.
+The continuation of the COVID-19 pandemic, geopolitical relations and resulting protectionist measures, low cost-competition and a surge in softwood lumber demand alongside constricted supply, all influenced global wood product demand.
+With record high lumber prices across the latter part of the year, the forest sector played a critical role in supporting B.C.'s economy with forest product exports totalling \$16.7 billion in 2021, representing 30 percent of B.C.'s total commodity exports.

-B.C. wood products continued to play a prominent role in the U.S. construction market with 73 per cent of B.C. lumber and 97 per cent of value-added products shipped south of the border.
-In the months following the initial COVID-19 lockdowns in the U.S., repair and remodelling activities drove demand for softwood lumber.
-This was followed by a new house construction recovery beginning in June and reaching 1.38 million by the end of 2020-the highest level since 2006.
-The adoption of mass timber and taller wood buildings continued to expand in the U.S. market with opportunities for B.C. wood products in the multi-family/multi-storey residential and non-residential construction segments.
-The softwood lumber trade dispute with the United States continues.
+In the U.S., continued strength in the construction and residential improvement markets led to sustained high demand for B.C. wood products across the year with 76 percent of B.C. lumber and 97 percent of value-added products shipped south of the border.
+Alongside the growing recognition of the environmental benefits of building with wood, the adoption of mass timber and taller wood buildings continued to expand in the U.S. market with opportunities for B.C. wood products in the multi-family/multi-storey residential and non-residential construction segments.
+The softwood lumber trade dispute with the United States continued with duties on Canadian lumber shipments doubling following a short-lived reduction in 2020.

-China maintained its position as B.C.'s largest market for commodity lumber outside of North America, despite a decrease in softwood lumber volumes over the period.
-China was the only major economy to see growth across the period, having recovered earlier than other markets from the pandemic.
-While Canada is the second largest exporter of softwood lumber into China, Russia remains a dominant player.
-Significant low-cost competition from Europe continues as spruce beetle-affected lumber is sold into China at a heavy discount.
+China remains B.C.'s largest market for commodity lumber by volume outside of North America.
+While Canada is the second largest exporter of softwood lumber into China, competitive pressures are mounting, as Russia's interests in the market grow with the Ukraine conflict impacting distribution of Russian fibre into other regions.
+Significant low-cost competition from Europe continues as spruce beetle-affected lumber is sold to China at a heavy discount.
+In the last quarter of 2021/22, Canadian pine products were also impacted by stringent phytosanitary requirements and reduced port access into China1.
 Despite these constraints, increasing urbanization and carbon reduction targets are increasing the emphasis on prefabrication and green building solutions/materials, creating new higher-value market opportunities for B.C. wood products and wood building technologies.